An Daoquan: Campaigns

-An Daoquan is appointed as Liangshan's physician after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+An Daoquan is appointed as Liangshan's resident physician after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Just before the battle of Hangzhou in the campaign against Fang La, Emperor Huizong summons An Daoquan to the imperial capital Dongjing (東京; present-day Kaifeng, Henan) because he is down with a minor illness.
-After healing the emperor, An is retained in the palace where he serves as an imperial physician.
+During the final campaign against Fang La's rebel forces, the emperor summons An Daoquan to the capital Dongjing (東京; present-day Kaifeng, Henan) to cure a minor ailment he has.
+As a result, An Daoquan does not participate in the battle of Hangzhou and the subsequent ones in the campaign.
+Since then, he has remained in the capital to serve as an imperial physician.